waagsociety/datahub_site/docs/content-management.md

 *The Kirby CMS panel Dashboard.*

 ## Content Management
-As if now there are three pages in the AMS Datahub website:
+As if now there are three pages in the AMS Datahub website, pages can be found on the [panel Dashboard](http://amsdatahub.waag.org/panel/)

 1. [Home](#home)
 2. [Information](#information)